Miami Truck Accident Attorney

 Truck drivers are highly trained and generally highly skilled, which makes it surprising to learn that failure to yield the right-of-way to other vehicles is the second leading cause of Florida trucking accidents.
 These situations arise often, and include merging onto highways, changing lanes and dealing with intersections.
 Overall, 2008 saw almost 5,000 Florida trucking accidents attributed to this mistake.

 It seems completely infeasible that alcohol would be a problem with professional truck drivers, but according to the Florida trucking accident statistics from 2008, alcohol is as much of a problem for truckers as it is for everyone else.
-Overall, more than 1,800 Florida trucking accidents were recorded with alcohol as a factor, and these situations clearly necessitate the help of an experienced Florida trucking accident lawyer.
+Overall, more than 1,800 Florida trucking accidents were recorded with alcohol as a factor, and these situations clearly necessitate the help of an experienced Florida truck driving accident lawyer.

 Following Too Closely